Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Introduction

-Inspired by the sequence-to-sequence model in machine translation, we propose to solve NRSfM from a sequence-to-sequence translation viewpoint, where a 2D sequence is ``translated'' into a 3D sequence.
-From this perspective, our \emph{sequence-to-sequence} reconstruction framework takes the input 2D sequence as a whole to reconstruct the deforming 3D non-rigid shape sequence.
-First, to minimize the motion ambiguity, a shape-motion predictor is applied to estimate the initial 3D shape and camera motion from a single frame before merging the entire 2D sequence features.
-Then, a context modeling module to model 3D shape sequence by exploiting the inherent structure within the whole sequence is adopted to enforce the subspace constraint.
-Specifically, to tackle the difficulty in applying the union-of-subspace structure within the deep framework, we propose to replace the self-expressiveness layer with multi-head attention and delayed regularizers, which enables the end-to-end batch-wise training.
-For the sake of completeness, we prove the uniqueness of the reshuffled non-rigid shape~\cite{dai2014simple} and show its advantage in enforcing the union-of-subspace constraint in the deep neural networks framework.
-Experimental results on different non-rigid datasets such as Human3.6M, CMU Mocap and InterHand demonstrate the superiority of our proposed framework.
+Inspired by the sequence-to-sequence model in machine translation, we propose to solve NRSfM from a sequence-to-sequence translation perspective, where a 2D sequence is ``translated'' into a 3D sequence.
+We assume that continuous 3D non-rigid deformation shape sequence has particular property.
+From this perspective, our \emph{sequence-to-sequence} reconstruction framework takes the input 2D sequence \textbf{as a whole} to reconstruct the deforming 3D non-rigid shape sequence.
+First, to minimize the motion ambiguity, a shape-motion predictor is applied to estimate the initial 3D shape and camera motion from every single frame to obtain coarse 3D shape sequence.
+Then, we propose a context modeling module that models a 3D shape sequence by exploiting the inherent structure within the whole sequence, which aims to enforce the self-expressiveness property.
+In addition, our proposed structure has sequence length scalability.
+The network is able to process longer input sequences at inference time, while keeping the length of the input sequences in the training phase constant.

-Our main contributions are summarized as below: \begin{compactitem} \item[$\bullet$] We propose a sequence-to-sequence translation perspective to deep NRSfM, where the input sequence is taken as a whole to reconstruct the 3D non-rigid shapes.
-This is a paradigm shift to the current deep NRSfM pipeline. \item[$\bullet$] We introduce a new way of imposing the union-of-subspace structure by replacing the self-expressiveness layer with multi-head attention and delayed regularizers, which enables the end-to-end batch-wise training. \item[$\bullet$] Our method achieves state-of-the-art performance across multiple benchmarks compared against traditional and deep NRSfM methods, showing the superiority of our method in dealing with sequential data. \end{compactitem}
+We conduct experiments on various types of deformable objects, such as the human body datasets Human3.6M and CMU Mocap, as well as the hand dataset InterHand2.6M.
+Our main contributions are summarized as below: \begin{compactitem} \item[$\bullet$] We propose a self-supervised sequence-to-sequence translation perspective to deep NRSfM, where the input sequence is taken as a whole to reconstruct the 3D non-rigid shapes.
+This is a paradigm shift from the current deep NRSfM pipeline. \item[$\bullet$] We propose a new method for introducing the self-expressiveness properties to sequence data, using multi-head attention as the core constructed module.
+In contrast to prior research on self-expressiveness networks, our method can achieve self-supervised training and is scalable in terms of sequence length. \item[$\bullet$] Our method achieves state-of-the-art performance across multiple benchmarks compared to traditional and deep NRSfM methods, showing the superiority of our method in dealing with sequential data. \end{compactitem}